ElliottHitch/cs220todo/README.md

 2. Create a new project
 3. Enable the Google Calendar API for your project
 4. Create OAuth 2.0 credentials (Desktop application type)
-5. Download the credentials JSON file and save it as `credentials.json` in the root folder of this project
+5. Download the credentials JSON file and save it as `credentials.json` in the `config` folder of this project

 ### 4. Run the application